jamescoggan/AndroidThingsWorkshop/task_two_assistant_cloud_functions.md

             responseText = 'Your temperature at home is: ' + result + "\n";
             console.log(responseText);

-            // Use the Actions on Google lib to respond to Google requests; for other requests use JSON if (requestSource === googleAssistantRequest) {
+            if (requestSource === googleAssistantRequest) {
                 let responseToUser = {
                     speech: responseText,